 Kim has over 25 years of focused research experience, from study conception and design to fieldwork, data analysis, and reporting.
 She has designed and directed numerous avian field studies including life history, community, post-fire, and behavioral studies.
 She has federal and state permits to survey and nest monitor California Gnatcatcher, Least Bell’s Vireo, Southwestern Willow Flycatcher, and Yellow-billed Cuckoo, and has worked extensively with all four species.
 She has a strong statistical background in multivariate statistical analyses, utilizing software such as SYSTAT, SAS, and R.

-With over 25 years of biological experience, Drew specializes in surveys for bats and herpetofauna, and is familiar with the vertebrates and invertebrates of southern California.
-He is permitted for the capture and handling of bats and the federally endangered arroyo toad.
-He is highly experienced with all bat research techniques including the acoustic identification of bat echolocation calls, mist netting, roost survey techniques, and radio telemetry.
-He is a contributing author to the San Diego County Mammal Atlas and sole author of the 22 bat species accounts therein.
+The death of Drew Stokes in 2025 was a grievous loss to the Museum, California biology, and regional conservation.
+A renowned expert on bats, Drew specialized in surveys for bats and herpetofauna.
+He was highly experienced with all bat research techniques including the acoustic identification of bat echolocation calls, mist netting, roost survey techniques, and radio telemetry.
+Drew was a contributing author to the San Diego County Mammal Atlas and sole author of the 22 bat species accounts therein.
+Learn more about Drew's contributions to the field.

 Curators, scientists, and associates in the museum’s research departments also regularly serve as extensions of our BioServices staff, giving you direct access to the specialists who “wrote the book” on the plants, birds, and mammals of our region.